quells/metro-vga/README.md

 # metro-vga

-## Dependencies
+## Build

+### Docker

+`make build` will build a Docker image and use it to compile the ELF and UF2 artifacts into the build directory (which will be created if needed).

+### Local

+*Dependencies*

-* apt install binutils-arm-none-eabi gcc-arm-none-eabi
+* `apt install binutils-arm-none-eabi gcc-arm-none-eabi`
-* cargo install uf2conv
+* `cargo install uf2conv`

+Having cargo as a dependency is not great - more of a leftover from when this was a Rust project.

 ## Acknowledgements